FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Discussion and concluding remark

 \section{Discussion and concluding remark}

-Although the FHN equations were created as a simplified model for nerve impulse, they have also been intensively studied for purely mathematical reasons \cite{KS2001a, KS2001b, GLR2025, connections} because they provide a very simple example of equations that exhibit rich dynamics.
+Although the FHN equations were originally developed as a simplified representation of nerve impulses, they have also been extensively investigated in purely mathematical purposes \cite{KS2001a, KS2001b, GLR2025, connections} -- they consist of a very simple model of equations with rich dynamics.

-Results obtained on \cite[pp. 180]{fitzhughbook} synthesised the global bifurcation diagram for the FHN model \eqref{2d}.
-It has been obtained by putting together, as in a ``huge puzzle'', all local bifurcation diagrams obtained in previous chapters of the latter reference.
+Results obtained on \cite[pp. 180]{fitzhughbook} synthesised the global bifurcation diagram for the FHN system \eqref{2d}.
+It has been obtained by putting together, as in a ``huge puzzle'', all local bifurcation diagrams obtained.
 The authors have concentrated their attention to a particular parameter region relevant to physiology ($|c|>1+\sqrt{3}$).